As the second-largest cryptocurrency in the world, Ethereum plays an important role within the crypto ecosystem.

 3) Choose When To Buy

-Finally, to complete your purchase of Ether, choose when to buy.
+Finally, to complete your purchase of ETH, choose when to buy.

 Monitor the market to determine when buy and sell orders may fit into your crypto strategy.